1377: Pope Gregory XI moves the Papacy back to Rome from Avignon.

 2011: Liverpool’s Ryan Babel becomes the first footballer to be fined for comments made on Twitter.
 He is fined £10,000 for posting a doctored picture of referee Howard Webb wearing a Manchester United shirt.

 2013: 106 people are massacred by Syrian army forces in Homs.

 2015: Deontay Wilder wins the WBC heavyweight championship by unanimous decision over Bermane Stiverne at MGM Grand Garden Arena, Las Vegas.

-2016: Mott The Hoople drummer Dale Griffin died aged 67 from Alzheimer’s disease.
-On the same day, Tower of Power trombone and trumpet player Mic Gillette died of a heart attack.
+2016: Mott The Hoople drummer Dale Griffin dies aged 67 from Alzheimer’s disease.
+On the same day, Tower of Power trombone and trumpet player Mic Gillette dies of a heart attack.

 2019: Indian spiritual leader Ram Rahim Singh and two aides are sentenced to life in prison for murdering a journalist who exposed sexual abuse at the sect.
 On the same day, actor Windsor Davies dies aged 88.